fbpx

 Recipes with Jazz apples

 On the sweeter side of things, Jazz Apples make a great option for baked goods as well.
-Because of their crispiness and firmness, they hold up really well in the oven.
+Because of their crispiness and firmness, they hold up well in the oven.
 Use them in pies, crisps, tarts, and other pastries.
-You can also try pairing them with complementary cheeses and crackers on a charcuterie board as they have that perfect, low acidic sweetness that it needs.
+You can also try pairing them with complementary cheeses and crackers on a charcuterie board.

 Here are some tasty recipes for your Jazz Apples: